 Let’s take a look at the difference between accumulating and distributing ETFs together with the advantages and disadvantages of each.
 Deciding which one you should pick will depend on your own preference but it is very likely that the tax situation in your country will have a high impact on the decision-making process.
 Let’s understand why!

 You should be able to recognize accumulating ETFs when the name of the fund ends with “(acc)”.
 In the case of accumulating ETFs, dividends that are paid out by the companies which make up the ETF are reinvested automatically by the fund manager.
-In conclusion, they will never be credited to your account but instead the fund size will grow which will make your ETF shares more valuable.
-Even though you will not notice when the dividends are reinvested (because this happens throughout the whole year), if you take a look at the long-term increase in share prices you can see the difference between accumulating and distributing ETFs very clearly.
+In conclusion, they will never be credited to your account but instead, the fund size will grow which will make your ETF shares more valuable.
+You will not notice when the dividends are reinvested, because this happens throughout the whole year.
+When you take a look at the long-term increase in share prices you can see the difference between accumulating and distributing ETFs very clearly.
 Comparing charts will be shown at the end of the post if you are interested!
 If you want to know the actual dividend yield of an accumulating ETF you can always check the yield of the distributing counterpart.

 This means that you never have to think about reinvesting the dividends yourself.
 Even more important, in a lot of European countries dividends are taxed higher than capital gains.
 In my country, Belgium, dividends are taxed at 30% but we don’t have to pay capital gains.
 This means that investing in accumulating ETFs is very beneficial tax-wise and if you take a look at the ETF portfolio that I am going for you can see that I only want to buy accumulating ETFs.